 No kid wants relegate their favourite t-shirt to the bin when it starts looking tired or is too small.
 This practical solution that will keep their favourite tops around the house for longer, and minimize the number of plastic bags your family use, too.

 This is a great recycling activity for older kids who can be supervised with scissors, but younger kids might enjoy using and decorating the finished product as well!

-- If you have some paint or pens around the house, your kids might enjoy decorating the bag: You could even sew on streamers or tassels made from the leftover material!
-Don’t worry about making a bit of mess, either – our stain removal tips are here to help.
+If you have some paint or pens around the house, your kids might enjoy decorating the bag: You could even sew streamers or tassels made from the leftover material!
+Don't worry about making a bit of mess, either -- our stain removal tips are here to help.